Investment Commentary-Q4 2020

 Key

 • FTSE 100 is an index of the 100 largest companies by market capitalisation listed on the London Stock Exchange.
-Crucially, whilst these companies are priced in sterling, the majority of their revenues comes from outside the UK making the FTSE 100 more a global, rather than domestic UK, index.
+Crucially, whilst these companies are priced in sterling, the majority of their revenues comes from outside the UK making the FTSE 100 a more global, rather than domestic UK, index.

 • MSCI Emerging Market Index measures emerging market equity performance.

-• Bloomberg Barclays Global Aggregate Index represents global investment grade bond markets, mostly made up of government bonds.
+• Bloomberg Barclays Global Aggregate Index represents global investment-grade bond markets, mostly made up of government bonds.

-• Brent Crude oil prices are a key indicator of movements in the global oil market, the world’s most important commodity as it is such an important input into economic activity (in providing energy and as a raw material in production of materials such as plastics).
+• Brent Crude Oil prices are a key indicator of movements in the global oil market, the world’s most important commodity as it is such an important input into economic activity (in providing energy and as a raw material in production of materials such as plastics).

 Data Source: PortfolioMetrix, Bloomberg